-simplifies workers' spatial choice problem.
-However, in Section B.1 of the Appendix, we show that differences in productivity Q{rst} are isomorphic to some (simple) forms of trade costs.
-Secondly, note that we do not explicitly include land as a factor of production in the agricultural sector.
-This assumption turns out not to be very restrictive and we impose it mainly to keep the production side of the economy comparable to macroeconomic models of the structural transformation.
+(simple) forms of trade costs.
+We also assume that capital is traded on a frictionless spot market.
+We abstract from capital adjustment costs to highlight spatial frictions in the reallocation of workers.
+Finally, note that we do not explicitly include land as a factor of production in the agricultural sector.
+This assumption turns out to not be very restrictive and we impose it mainly to keep the production side of the economy comparable to macroeconomic models of the structural transformation.
 In Section B.1 in the Appendix, we formally derive the equilibrium of our model with an explicit role for land.
-There we also show that the implied economic forces can be captured by assuming that production in the agricultural sector is subject to decreasing returns to scale.
+There we also argue that the implied economic forces can be captured by assuming that production in the agricultural sector is subject to decreasing returns to scale.
 We cover this case specifically in one of our robustness exercises in Section 6.
-Finally, we assume that capital is traded on a frictionless spot market.
-We abstract from capital adjustment costs to highlight spatial frictions in the reallocation of workers.

 Labor Supply In order to focus on the novel spatial dimension of our model, we first follow the macroeconomic literature and assume that efficiency units are perfectly substitutable across sectors.
-In particular, we assume that individuals are heterogenous in the number of efficiency units they can provide to the market, z^i , which are drawn from a Frechet distribution, i.e. $F(z) = e^{-z^{-\zeta}}$.
+Hence, it is only workers' sorting across space, which makes sectoral labor supply in the aggregate not fully elastic.
+We assume that individuals are heterogenous in the number of efficiency units they can provide to the market, z^i , which are drawn from a Frechet distribution, i.e. $F(z) = e^{-z^{-\zeta}}$.
 The parameter ζ governs the dispersion of skills across individuals and the average level of efficiency units is given by $E[z] = \Gamma(1 - \zeta^{-1})$, where $\Gamma(.)$ denotes the Gamma function.
 For the remainder of this paper, we define $\Gamma{\zeta} \equiv \Gamma(1 - \zeta^{-1})$.
-In our quantitative analysis, however, we allow for an upward sloping labor supply function across sectors within labor markets, which we explicitly introduce in Section 3.3 below.9
+In our quantitative analysis we allow for an upward sloping labor supply function across sectors within labor markets, which we explicitly introduce in Section 3.3 below.

 Demographics We phrase our analysis as an overlapping generations (OLG) economy.
 Individuals live for two periods.
 When young, individuals move to their preferred regional labor market (subject to migration costs), work to earn labor income and save to smooth consumption over their life-cycle.
 When old, individuals remain where they are, consume the receipts of their saving decisions and have a single off-spring, who in turn has the option to migrate to a new region.
+For our application we think of a period as lasting 30 years.

 The OLG structure is analytically very convenient.
 Crucially, it generates a motive for savings (and hence capital accumulation), while still being sufficiently tractable to allow for spatial mobility subject to migration costs.
-In addition, it is also empirically attractive in that it captures the importance of cohort effects in accounting for the structural transformation (see e.g. Hobijn et al. (2018) and Porzio and Santangelo (2017)).
-Because individuals' labor market opportunities depends on their location choice, the migratory response of young workers is an important determinant of the sectoral labor supply function for the aggregate economy.
+In addition, it is also empirically attractive in that it captures the importance of cohort effects in accounting for the structural transformation as recently highlighted by Hobijn et al. (2018) and Porzio and Santangelo (2017).

-To summarize, individuals make three economic choices: (i) a spatial decision on where to live and work in the beginning of life, (ii) an inter-temporal choice on how much to consume and save when young and (iii) an intra-temporal choice of how to allocate their spending optimally across the two consumption
+To summarize, individuals make three economic choices: (i) a spatial decision on where to live and work in the beginning of life, (ii) an inter-temporal choice on how much to consume and save when young

-9Strictly speaking, the individual heterogeneity is not essential at this point.
+9The individual heterogeneity is not essential at this point.
 We introduce it here in anticipation of our two-sector extension in Section 3.3.
 To generate an upward sloping supply function across sectors, we assume that individuals face an occupational choice problem and draw a vector of sector-specific of efficiency units (z{NA}^i, z_A^i) .
 As we will show below, all our expressions seamlessly generalize to this two-sector case.
 Hence, it is attractive for expositional purposes to introduce skill heterogeneity already at this point.